muhamed-didovic/larabook-1/readme.md

 Controllers, routes, and filters moved, a service provider was added, and all the new stuff in the api/v1 directory which is just a starting point.
 Notice in config/app and config/local/app how the api service provider is commented out.
 You really don't want to run both an app and a api from the same laravel app because of security and the potential for things to conflict such as an auth filter for the app and an auth filter for the api.
 Already found that out the hard way.
 If both service providers are loaded the application tries to use the auth filter defined for the api.

+Went ahead and moved views into the larabook dir because they belong there since I also have an api namespace and a json api does not make use of views.

 ### Up to date with refactoring session #1 episode

 Yep after all the changes you can still rely on Borats' two thumbs up.
 Thoroughly tested and all is well.